colo-speed/colo-speed-jekyll/jekyll/_articles/colo-cohort-recruits-5000-patients.md

 A message from Prof Colin Rees, COLO-COHORT Co-Chief Investigator:

-*We are delighted to have reached the milestone of recruiting 5000 patients into COLOCOHORT.
+*We are delighted to have reached the milestone of recruiting 5000 patients into COLO-COHORT.
 This is due to the hard work of all sites in the study, the amazing study team and patients being prepared to participate in research.
 This is now a world-leading study which we believe will improve the care of patients with possible colorectal cancer.
 Thank you to all involved in this study.*

 We would like to express our heartfelt gratitude to all COLO-COHORT participants for engaging with this research and also to our wonderful sites whose hard work has made this achievement possible!